karmab/kcli/doc/index.md

 Cloudinit is enabled by default and handles static networking configuration, hostname setting, injecting ssh keys and running specific commands and entire scripts, and copying entire files.

 For vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.
 If a $name.ign is found in the current directory or in one directory below, its content will be merged.
+To ease openshift deployment, when a node has a name in the $cluster-role-$num, where role can either be master, worker or bootstrap, additional paths are searched, namely $cluster-$role.ign and clusters/$cluster/$role.ign

 For ignition support on ovirt, you will need a version of ovirt >= 4.3.4.
 Note that this requires to use an openstack rhcos image.